Morena Baccarin Gives Birth, Welcomes Baby No. 2 With Benjamin McKenzie

 McKenzie shared the same picture to his account, joking with his followers that the little one's "timing is impeccable."

 Baby Arthur joins older siblings, Julius Setta Chick, 7, and Frances Laiz Setta Schenkkan, 5.
-Morena shares custody of Julius with her ex-husband Austin Chick, whom she divorced in March 2016.
+Baccarin shares custody of Julius with her ex-husband Austin Chick, whom she divorced in March 2016.

 Baccarin enjoyed a relatively low-key pregnancy, which she managed to keep a secret until last December.